Latest MemeCore (M) News Update

 MemeCore's development continues with these milestones:

-2. Regional Expansion into Japan & Singapore (2026) – Leveraging the Korean model to establish local partnerships and grant programs in new markets.
+2. Expansion into Japan & Singapore (2026) – Replicate the Korean regulatory model via local partnerships and grant programs.

 Deep Dive

-Overview: Building on the Korean model, MemeCore plans to expand into Japan and Singapore in 2026 (CoinMarketCap).
-The strategy involves forming local partnerships and deploying grant programs to attract developers and projects to its Layer 1 ecosystem.
+Overview: Following the Korean model, MemeCore plans to expand into Japan and Singapore in 2026 through local partnerships and grant programs (CoinMarketCap).
+This represents a long-term strategic initiative to grow its geographic footprint and user base in regulated Asian markets.

 Conclusion